 Fleets in colder climates, such as the Midwest, Northeast, or Rocky Mountain regions, typically “winterize” their diesel (with an appropriate blend of No. 1 and No. 2 diesel fuels) to keep the fuel from gelling in extreme freezing temperatures.

-Mossman said the reason fleet managers tend to over-winterize fuel is for peace of mind — to prevent risk of performance loss.
+Mossman said fleet managers tend to over-winterize fuel for peace of mind — to prevent the risk of performance loss.

 “We have clients who really only need to protect at 80/20, but the fleet manager says, ‘I’m going to do it 50/50 just to be safe.
 I don’t care.’
-But, they may be safe at 70/30 and they’re spending, over the course of a winter, quite a bit of money,” he said.
+But, they may be safe at 70/30 and they’re spending quite a bit of money over the course of a winter,” he said.